LouisConserve/Getting-and-Cleaning-Data/README.md

 ## Tools needed to produce this project

-- This script "run_analysis.R" prepare a tidy data that can be used for later analysis.
+- This script "run_analysis.R" prepare a tidy data that can be used for later analysis;

-- Data can be download directly at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+- Data can be download directly at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ;

-- Download and unzip the zip file in your working directory
+- Download and unzip the zip file in your working directory;

-- Library plyr and knitr must be installed prior to run the cript
+- Library plyr and knitr must be installed prior to run the script.

 ##Steps to produce this project

-- Dee the details in the comments in`run_analysis.R`.
+- See the details in the comments in`run_analysis.R`;

-- The final tidy data is in `tidydata.txt`.
+- The final tidy data is in `tidydata.txt`;

-- The codebok will provide the descriptions of the variables in the data frame prouduced by this project.
+- The codebok will provide the descriptions of the variables in the data frame prouduced by this project;

 -  Open Rstudio to open R  Markdown file  `run_analysis.Rmd` to build the Project  , `codebook.md` and `tidydata.txt` will be produced.